-Do you love to travel and win perks along the way?
-Answer yes to the question and you'll want to become a member of the Minnesota State Park Passport Club.
-All you need is your Passport Club kit ($14.95), a sense of adventure, a desire to explore, and a set of wheels.
+Do you love to travel and earn perks along the way?
+Answer "yes" to the question and you'll want to become a member of the Minnesota State Parks and Trails Passport Club.
+Join the Passport Club by getting your Passport Club kit ($14.95), and you’re ready to go!

-As a Passport Club member, your goal is to visit Minnesota's magnificent state parks from Afton to Zippel Bay.
-During your treks you'll see marvelous sights and discover fantastic places like Soudan Underground Mine, 2,400 feet beneath the earth's surface.
+As a Passport Club member, your goal is to visit Minnesota’s magnificent state parks from Afton State Park to Zippel Bay State Park.
+During your travels, you’ll see amazing scenery and discover something wonderful and new.

-To sweeten the deal, you'll be rewarded for your travels!
-When you visit 25 parks you'll receive a coupon for a free night* of camping and a pin.
-Complete your visits to all state parks and you'll be awarded a free night* of camping plus a handsome Passport Club plaque to display.
+You'll be rewarded for your travels!
+When you visit 25 parks you'll receive a certificate for a free night* of camping and a pin.
+Complete your visits to all state parks and you'll be awarded a free night* of camping plus a customized Passport Club plaque.

-A Passport Club kit costs $14.95 and can be purchased at most state parks or by calling or stopping by the DNR Information Center.
+A Passport Club kit may be purchased for $14.95 plus tax at most state parks or by calling or stopping by the DNR Information Center.

 *Free camping coupons cover the cost of campsite only.
 Fees for other amenities such as electricity or water and sewer hookups are extra.